 Reservoir Diffuser Systems:

-The line diffuser system has been applied at twentyone hydropower projects to meet dissolved oxygen targets in the releases downstream and has been applied at seventeen water supply reservoirs to reduce anoxic products, taste and odor problems and treatment costs.
+The line diffuser system has been applied at twentyone hydropower projects to meet dissolved oxygen targets in the releases downstream and has been applied at eighteen water supply reservoirs to reduce anoxic products, taste and odor problems and treatment costs.

 Recent installation sizes have ranged from the Saint Paul Regional Water Services Lake Vadnais Project, with an oxygen delivery capacity of 6,500 kg. per day (2011),to the US Army Corp of Engineers J. Strom Thurmond Project, with an oxygen delivery capacity of 200 tons per day (2011).

 The MEI line diffuser design is the only diffuser system design widely applied to hydropower projects.

 Mobley Engineeringalso works as part of a team of experts that provide site-specific evaluation of water quality enhancement techniques at hydropower and water supply reservoirs (please see Links for a list of these individuals).

 Services include water quality assessments, and conceptual designs for enhancement systems such as: reservoir diffuser systems, surface water pumps, bubble plume upwelling, hydro turbine aeration, side stream super-saturation, special operations, cone valves, and aerating weirs.

 The team has extensive experience in evaluation of dissolved oxygen improvement and temperature control devices to meet FERC re-licensing requirements.